 - An online-based program taught by faculty with extensive experience in the field

 - AACSB International accreditation, a highly esteemed designation shared by few IMC programs

 Along with direct skills in marketing and communications, the curriculum is intended to develop:

 - a deeper and nuanced understanding of organizational structure,

 - and pertinent leadership skills to manage both projects and individuals.

 While this is a broad field of expertise, the curriculum is purposefully designed to meet the diverse learning and skill needs of individuals with a narrower role in a broad organizational function, those likely to have a comprehensive experience in a smaller organization, or others who have oversight over an extensive set of responsibilities.

-It’s a degree that will well position graduates to start their own business run or a marketing communication department.
+It’s a degree that will well position graduates to start their own business or run a marketing communication department.